Table Of Contents

 Backend-as-a-Service

-Like serverless, BaaS is a computing model where a vendor provides backend services so developers can focus on improving frontend functions.
+Like serverless, BaaS is a computing model where a vendor provides backend services, allowing developers to focus on improving frontend functions.
 But unlike serverless, the BaaS approach does not necessarily run applications at the edge of cloud computing or use event-driven triggers.

 5 Top Serverless Architecture Tools

-As you can tell, you can get around most of the serverless computing downsides.
+As you can see, you can mitigate most of the downsides of serverless computing.
 Furthermore, your competition may already be taking advantage of the architecture’s benefits.

 If you are considering implementing a serverless architecture for your needs, you have several cloud providers to choose from.